thierrygosselin/assigner/README.md

 ## New features
-Version, new feature and bug history now lives in the [NEWS.md file] (https://github.com/thierrygosselin/assigner/blob/master/NEWS.md)
+Change log, version, new features and bug history now lives in the [NEWS.md file] (https://github.com/thierrygosselin/assigner/blob/master/NEWS.md)

+**v.0.3.1**
+`assignment_mixture`:
+* updated with latest modules from `stackr`.
+* simplified the identification of mixture or unknown samples.
+See doc.

 **v.0.3.0**
 * updated vignettes